 Of course the father calling his kid a Dumbass as soon as he gets out only adds to the hilarity.

-Godzilla ignoring the multiple battleships accompanying him as he swims across the Pacific.
-It just perfectly illustrates how the Big G gives zero fucks about military weaponry.
+Godzilla ignoring the multiple ships accompanying him as he swims across the Pacific.
+It just perfectly illustrates how the Big G gives no damns about military weaponry.

 Overlaps with awesome, but in the scene where the male MUTO is flying through San Francisco, and Godzilla reaches the city himself, when he stands up and stares down the MUTO, his posture, snarl, his whole body language is as if to say, "You really thought you were gonna hide from me, asshole?"